Sharanup593/qrcode-generator/README.md

 cd qr-code-generator
 Open index.html in your browser.

+---

-🧪 How It Works
+## 🧪 How It Works
-Enter a valid URL in the input field
+- Enter a valid URL in the input field

-Click on Generate QR Code
+- Click on Generate QR Code

-The QR code is generated instantly and displayed on the screen
+- The QR code is generated instantly and displayed on the screen

+---

-📈 Future Enhancements
+## 📈 Future Enhancements
-Add Download QR Code functionality
+- Add Download QR Code functionality

-Support for text, email, and phone number QR codes
+- Support for text, email, and phone number QR codes

-Dark / Light mode toggle
+- Dark / Light mode toggle

-Improved URL validation
+- Improved URL validation

-Clear / Reset button
+- Clear / Reset button

-👨‍💻 Author
+## 👨‍💻 Author
-Sharanu Patil
+Sharanabasappa Patil
-Frontend Developer (Beginner)